GarrettOHara/ComputerNetworksNotes/Lesson7_Software_Defined_Networking_1/notes.md

 In programming, this can be seen as making modular functions/libraries.
 Easy to manage individually, when combined able to build/design/solve complex problems.

-SDN divides the netwrok into two planes:
+SDN divides the network into two planes:

 - Control Plane
 - Data Plane